barteqcz/albi/README.md

 ### Troubleshooting

-In case, you can't install `git` package because of some keyring-related errors, do the following:
+In case, you can't install `git` package because of keyring-related errors, do the following:

 ```
 rm -rf /etc/pacman.d/gnupg/